divyanshu887/Basic-Python-Projects/README.md

 if user guesses the correct name in 10 attempts, the man's life will be saved
 if user fails to guess the correct name in 10 attempts, the man will be hanged

+### Four Cup Monte Game
+This is a simple fun game which is programmed in python with the help of function in which a ball is kept in any one of the cup
+The user has to guess in which cup ball is kept, if the guess is correct then Correct Guess! will be displayed else it will display Wrong Guess!
+Try Again and again ask the user to guess.

 ### Tic Tac Toe